linode/docs/docs/products/compute/compute-instances/guides/netplan/index.md

     sudo nano /etc/netplan/01-netcfg.yaml
     ```

-1. Once you've edited the configuration file to fit your needs, you need to generate matching backend configurations and apply the changes.
+1. Once you've edited the configuration file to fit your needs, you need to generate matching back-end configurations and apply the changes.
 To do so, run the follow Netplan commands:

     ```command
     sudo netplan generate